lbryio/spec/index.md

 ##### PriceCheck

 PriceCheck gets the price that the server is charging for data transfer.
-It returns the prices in deweys per KB.
+It returns the price in LBC per KB.

 ##### DownloadCheck